Viewing the register of electors

 - An Open Register which is for sale to anyone for any purpose and includes the names of those who have not "opted out" of their details being included on it.

-The Full Register of Electors for the Tewkesbury borough area is available for supervised public inspection at Tewkesbury Borough Council offices, without appointment during normal opening hours.
+The current Full Register of Electors for the Tewkesbury borough area is available for supervised public inspection at Tewkesbury Borough Council offices, generally without appointment during normal opening hours.

 The Full Register of Electors is a paper publication arranged in address order by polling district and therefore searches where only a name is known are NOT possible.
 Tewkesbury Borough Council does not provide facilities for viewing the Register of Electors (Full or Open) electronically or online.
-It is possible to search the Open Register using online external commercial organisations, but there is often a charge for this service.
-Tewkesbury Borough Council does not regulate or maintain a list of these organisations.
-Due to changes in the law county libraries no longer hold copies of the current Register of Electors (Full or Open).
+Due to changes in the law, county libraries no longer hold copies of the current Register of Electors (Full or Open).

 Regulations in respect of viewing the register of electors